vaishali-sharma-20/vaishali-sharma-20/README.md

 - 👋 Hi, I’m @vaishali-sharma-20
-- 👀 I’m interested in software Engineering And Web Development
+- 👀 I’m interested in software Developer And Web Development
 - 🌱 I’m currently learning Data Structures And Algorithms using C++
 - 📫 How to reach me sharma1283232@gmail.com